stepchowfun/toast/README.md

 default: <name of default task to run (default behavior: run all tasks)>
 tasks: <map from task name to task>
 ```

-The following formats are supported for `image`: `name`, `name:tag`, or `name@digest`.
-You can also refer to an image in a custom registry, for example `myregistry.com:5000/testing/test-image`.

 Tasks have the following schema and defaults: